Kee2u/Bootcamp-Module1-Kickstarter-Analysis/README.md

 2. The genre of the plays are not included.
 This could be a factor to the plays' success since some genres are more popular than others.

 **Other possible tables/graphs**
+Here are some graphs that could be insightful:
 1. The relationship between "spotlight" or "staff_pick" and outcome.
 2. The relationship between the amount of time a campaign is live and its outcome.